European shares strain for momentum even after Powell reassurance

 “I think a lot of that move was exacerbated by stretched positioning and now what we’re seeing is perhaps reflation trades being put back on and the market normalising to some extent, realising that for now it’s just a subtle shift from the Fed.”

-The U.S. dollar slipped as European markets opened, but it remains near multi-month highs after the Fed's change in tone cleared out a heap of short positions .
-The euro was steady against the greenback at $1.19385 . read more
+The U.S. dollar slipped as European markets opened, but it remains near multi-month highs after the Fed’s change in tone cleared out a heap of short positions.
+The euro was steady against the greenback at $1.19385.

 “We continue to expect inflation to moderate as base effects and pandemic-related issues fade, while global vaccination efforts and higher earnings support a positive outlook for equities,” wrote UBS strategists in a note to clients.